 - Strong, carbon fiber-reinforced heel cap

 - Wider forefoot with beveled edge

 - Some may feel that the insole is too firm

 How to Choose the Right One for You

 Both the Superfeet Black and Carbon are ideal for those who want an insole that offers light support but doesn’t take up much space within their shoes.

 They are also a good choice for those who need more support in a pair of shoes they own that doesn’t have a removable insole.

-People with wide feet may find the Carbon to be more suitable.
+If you find your feet feel squished in your shoes, may find the Carbon to be more suitable.
 Those with narrow feet could use either one since they can be cut to size.